 Now, we’d like to draw your attention to the frontend appearance of Magestore Magento 2 Web POS.
 This is how its main screen looks like:

 There is a hamburger menu button (it is described further in this post), a search field and a button that brings all categories.
 To select a product, enter its name, scan a barcode, or simply choose it among items that are available below.
 You can use the category filter to narrow down the selection.

-Hit the button and you will get a popup that allows to sell goods that are not available in the catalog.
-Enter a product name, its price, specify whether the item is taxable or non-taxable/shippable or non-shippable, and add ti to cart.
+Hit the button and you will get a popup that allows selling goods that are not available in the catalog.
+Enter a product name, its price, specify whether the item is taxable or non-taxable/shippable or non-shippable, and add it to cart.